microsoft/fluentui-contrib/packages/react-keytips/stories/OverflowMenu.md

-Keytips with `Overflow` and `Menu` components offer special options, that can be used:
+Keytips with `Overflow` and `Menu` components offer special options:

 `isShortcut` - a Keytip can be a shortcut, that can be accessed from the top overflow level.
 A shortcut to a normal Button will trigger it immediately, if it's attached to a Menu, it will open a Menu, even if Keytip does not have a child Keytip to show.